 If you are unsure of where to turn when hiring a realtor consider the MilHousing Network.
 This group connects military families with pre-screened military real estate experts all over the country.
 Additionally, MilHousing Network’s business model helps military spouses get jobs in real estate.

 Other companies provide rebates for using their realtors and lending programs.
 These rebates include:

 - Navy Federal – Receive $400 to $8,000 in cashback.

 - U.S. Military on the Move – Community “experts” will provide a rebate based on the sales price of the home.

 - Heroes Home Advantage – Offer a wide range of discounts for using their service providers.
 Rebates are provided for lenders, attorneys, title fees, homeowners insurance, inspections, home improvements, and more!

 - Veterans United – Their bundled services allow veterans to benefit from lower monthly payments and closing costs.
 Veterans United is the top VA Loan provider in the U.S. Here is our review of Veterans United.

 If you end up not being able to sell, due to the housing market or because you can’t emotionally let go of the memories associated with your home, consider property management.
-When you are a renter property managers may feel like the enemy.
-These stories of tough property managers are usually music to the ears of property owners who rely upon property managers to maintain their homes from afar.

 It is essential to properly vet your property management company.
 Are they responsive?
 How long have they been in business?
 What is their reputation with locals?
 What fees do they charge?
 What happens if they can’t rent out the property?
 There are a million questions to ask.
 Even if you don’t know what to ask there are others who do, like those over at MilitarybyOwner.